-LOUISVILLE, KENTUCKY, USA– (August 21, 2012) – For centuries, food and beverage manufacturers have utilized food coloring for visual appeal.
-Color remains a key factor in a consumer’s food choice.
-To further understand why today’s industry employs coloring, D.D.
+LOUISVILLE, KENTUCKY, USA– (August 21, 2012) – For centuries, food and beverage manufacturers have utilized food colouring for visual appeal.
+Colour remains a key factor in a consumer’s food choice.
+To further understand why today’s industry employs colouring, D.D.
 Williamson conducted a poll at the Institute of Food Technologists (IFT) Annual Meeting & Food Expo in June.

-DDW asked 97 food industry technologists, “What is the most common reason your company uses natural coloring in applications?”
+DDW asked 97 food industry technologists, “What is the most common reason your company uses natural colouring in applications?”
 The data demonstrates a three-way tie for first among six possible responses, as follows:

 1) THREE-WAY TIE:

-20.6% — To offset colors that may be lost in storage and distribution
+20.6% — To offset colours that may be lost in storage and distribution

-20.6% — To reduce variations in color from sourcing or processing
+20.6% — To reduce variations in colour from sourcing or processing

 2) 19.6% — To provide a product’s flavor identity